 Most spotting scopes have different zoom options, for example, 15-45x or 20-60x.
 This means that the user can manually adjust their magnification— similarly as you would a camera.
 A spotting scope generally has a magnified range of 15x to 60x.

 A higher magnification is proportional to the amount of detail that can be seen.
 Just like a camera or even with a pair of binoculars, you are able to zoom in or out on objects when necessary.
 The higher the magnification is, the more detail.
-Zooming in and out for viewing objects at different distances is always up to users discretion.
+Zooming in and out for viewing objects at different distances is always up to users’ discretion.

 When you have a bigger objective lens on a spotting scope, this increases the quality of the image you’re taking.
 You’ll see more details, have greater clarity and color depth.
 However, it is important to remember that bigger doesn’t always mean better.

-A cheap lens, no matter how big, doesn’t automatically equate as being higher quality than a small higher-end lens.
+A cheap lens, no matter how big, doesn’t automatically equate to being higher quality than a small higher-end lens.
 Bigger objective lenses are more likely to increase the bulk with the amount of equipment you would have to carry.
 With any new purchase things, consider the brand and quality of a product.

 The performance of all spotting scopes can be improved with objective lenses made with varied types of glass: